 Stencil on Fabric

-Our IKONART Textile Film is perfect for DIY screen printing on fabric.
-If you are just getting started, then check out our IKONART Textile Add-on Bundle, which includes textile film, a tacky mat, Speedball screen printing ink and a squeegee.
+Our Ikonart Textile Film is perfect for DIY screen printing on fabric.
+If you are just getting started, then also check out our Ikonart Textile Add-on Bundle, which includes textile film, a tacky mat, Speedball screen printing ink and a squeegee.
 The Tacky Textile Mat holds your shirt or fabric in place while printing and makes the whole process easier.
-If you want to print multiple shirts in a row without needing to washout your stencils, then mounting our original blue IKONART Stencil Film in a Speedball frame works great as well.
+If you want to print multiple shirts in a row without needing to washout your stencils, then mounting our original blue Ikonart Stencil Film in a Speedball frame works great as well.
 Here are some screen printing inks that we have found work good with our stencils.

-- Speedball Fabric Screen Printing Inks: Needs to be heat set
+- Speedball Fabric Screen Printing Inks: Water-based ink that is easy to work with; can be layered for more opacity; needs to be heat set

-- Jacquard Screen Printing Ink and Textile Inks: These inks are great because they don't need to be heat set
+- Jacquard Screen Printing Ink and Textile Inks: These screen printing inks are thicker than Speedball so they offer more opacity, but they take longer to dry; don't need to be heat set

-- Jacquard Puff Additive: Use this additive for a puffy paint affect on clothing
+- Speedball Puff Ink Modifier: Use this additive for a puffy paint affect on clothing

 - Make Your Own: Mix Fabric Fuse with Unicorn SPiT to create your own fabric paint